sudar/bulk-delete/readme.md

 - Post date less than X days
 - Only public posts
 - Only private posts
+- Restrict to first N posts
+- Delete permanently or just move to trash
+- Schedule deletion of posts automatically (Available as a [Pro addon](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons))

+#### Deleting pages

+- Delete all published pages
+- Delete all draft pages
+- Delete all pending pages
+- Delete all private pages
+- Delete all scheduled pages

+Like posts, all the above options support the following filters as well

+- Post date greater than X days
+- Post date less than X days
+- Only public posts
+- Only private posts
-- Restrict to first Y posts
+- Restrict to first N posts
+- Delete permanently or just move to trash
-- Schedule deletion of posts automatically (Available as a Pro addon)
+- Schedule deletion of posts automatically (Available as a [Pro addon](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons))

+#### Deleting post revisions

+- Delete all post revisions

+#### Deleting by custom post types and by content

+Coming soon :)

 As you can see, the Plugin provide comprehensive options and filters to perform bulk deletion.